DinoChiesa/Apigee-Java-AWSV4-Signature/README.md

 The Jar source code includes tests.

-If you edit policies offline, copy [the jar file for the custom policy](callout/target/apigee-callout-awsv4sig-20240408.jar) to your apiproxy/resources/java directory.
+If you edit policies offline, copy [the jar file for the custom policy](callout/target/apigee-callout-awsv4sig-20240411.jar) to your apiproxy/resources/java directory.
 If you don't edit proxy bundles offline, upload that jar file into the API Proxy via the Apigee API Proxy Editor .

 ## Bugs

 1. There are no end-to-end tests that actually connect with an AWS endpoint.
-   The tests work only on test vectors provided previously by AWS.
+   There are unit tests only; some that use test vectors provided previously by AWS, and also other tests that were developed independently.

 ## Author